• Skip to primary navigation

 Once all the goods are gathered, you just throw all of the ingredients in the pot, bring to a low simmer and simmer while stirring for 5 minutes.
 Then you slather this delicious sauce on everything within reach.

-What can you pair with Peanut Sauce?
+What can you pair with peanut sauce?

 • Gluten free – Just replace that soy sauce with tamari and you’re in the clear.